Common Mistakes in Azure Contract Negotiations

 Better Approach:

-Before you negotiate, perform a thorough internal audit of your Azure usage and related license needs.
-This means looking at Azure cost reports, usage metrics, and any linked licenses (e.g., Windows Server licenses if you use Azure Hybrid Benefit).
-Know your baseline: How many VMs, storage, data egress, etc., are you actually consuming?
+This involves reviewing Azure cost reports, usage metrics, and any associated licenses (e.g., Windows Server licenses if you utilize Azure Hybrid Benefit).
+Know your baseline: How many VMs, storage, data egress, etc., are you consuming?

 A few specific tips: